notificationapi-com/docs/docs/features/scheduling.md

 ### How early in the future can I schedule a notification?

-If the schedule is set for a past time, we send the notification immediately.
+There are no limitations.
+If the schedule is set for a time in the past, the notification is sent immediately.